GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 Although the tool is designed for convenience, its logic and arithmetic are intentionally straightforward so that independent auditors can validate the implementation against the specification.

-#### 5.2 The `schiavinato_cipher` Libraries
+#### 5.2 The `schiavinato_sharing` Libraries

 For developers and auditors, we outline the design of reference libraries in both Python and JavaScript (with TypeScript type declarations).
-These libraries are intended to expose the core cryptographic and combinatorial operations of the Schiavinato Cipher.
+These libraries are intended to expose the core cryptographic and combinatorial operations of Schiavinato Sharing.

 At a high level, the API is organized around the following concepts: